FAIRsharing/domain-ontology/README.md

 ## Tools Used

 [Ontofox](http://ontofox.hegroup.org/) has been used to build the subset ontology files and associated annotation.
-[Protege](https://protege.stanford.edu/) (including versions 4.3.0 and 5.2.0) has been used to create the core OWL file and to view, check and merge all development ontology files into a single merged file.
+[Protege](https://protege.stanford.edu/) (including versions 4.3.0 and 5.2.0) has been used to check the core OWL file and its imports.
+[ROBOT](http://robot.obolibrary.org/) has been used to add FAIRsharing-specific annotation and to compare, check and merge all development ontology files into a single merged release file.

 - [Ontofox](http://ontofox.hegroup.org/) - Xiang Z, Courtot M, Brinkman RR, Ruttenberg A, He Y. OntoFox: web-based support for ontology reuse.
 BMC Research Notes.
 2010, 3:175.
 PMID: 20569493
-- [Ontodog](http://ontodog.hegroup.org/) - Zheng J, Xiang Z, Stoeckert Jr. CJ, He Y. Ontodog: a web-based ontology community view generation tool.
-Bioinformatics.
-2014; doi: 10.1093/bioinformatics/btu008.
 - [Protege](http://protege.stanford.edu/) - Musen, M.A.
 [The Protégé project: A look back and a look forward.](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4883684/) AI Matters.
 Association of Computing Machinery Specific Interest Group in Artificial Intelligence, 1(4), June 2015.
 DOI: 10.1145/2557001.25757003.

-[ROBOT](http://robot.obolibrary.org/) has been used to add FAIRsharing-specific annotation and is also used to build the release files.
+- [ROBOT](http://robot.obolibrary.org/) - R.C.
+Jackson, J.P.
+Balhoff, E. Douglass, N.L.
+Harris, C.J.
+Mungall, and J.A.
+Overton.
+[ROBOT: A tool for automating ontology workflows.](https://doi.org/10.1186/s12859-019-3002-3) BMC Bioinformatics, vol. 20, July 2019.

 Further information on the development of DRAO is available from the [Development](https://github.com/FAIRsharing/domain-ontology/blob/master/Development.md) page.

-# Usage and License
+# Usage and licence

 Within FAIRsharing, DRAO and its associated user tags are used by both curators and our user community to annotation FAIRsharing records.
-DRAO itself is also available for general use from this repository under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+DRAO itself is also available for general use from this repository under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) licence.

-For license information for the external ontologies used to create DRAO, please see our [Licensing Compliance](https://github.com/FAIRsharing/domain-ontology/blob/master/LicensingCompliance.md) page.
+For licence information for the external ontologies used to create DRAO, please see our [Licensing Compliance](https://github.com/FAIRsharing/domain-ontology/blob/master/LicensingCompliance.md) page.

 # Contact Us